tslim0912/proz/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.3.0 =
+* New: We added a way to 1-click update snippets installed from the WPCode library when new versions are available.
+* Tweak: We improved JSON code snippets import validation to show accurate error messages when files are incorrectly formatted.

 = 2.2.9 =
 * New: Added a new importer for the Post Snippets plugin to make it easier to migrate your code snippets.